How Does Rational Emotive Behavior Therapy Work?

 Gradual Termination:

-As clients get better at controlling their emotions and finding ways to deal with them, the therapy slowly moves toward an end.
-Therapists work with their clients to help them feel confident that they can handle their feelings and actions on their own, even without regular therapy sessions.
+As clients become more adept at managing their emotions and coping strategies, therapy gradually moves toward termination.
+Therapists work with clients to build confidence in handling their emotions and behaviors independently, even without regular therapy sessions.

 Ongoing Self-Maintenance:

-Following the completion of formal therapy, individuals are encouraged to engage in ongoing self-maintenance.
-This involves regularly reviewing and applying the techniques learned in therapy to handle new challenges and maintain emotional balance.
+After patients are encouraged to engage in ongoing self-maintenance.
+This involves regularly reviewing and applying the techniques learned in therapy to address new challenges and maintain emotional balance.

 REBT vs. CBT